geekOramon/Time-Service/README.md

 ### Prerequisites
 - Python 2.7
 - requires a running config server (you can use mine)
-- Download and run locally this  [server](https://github.com/billatr0n/Cloud_Config_Server_Local) and fire it up using STS.
-It points to my [git config repo](https://github.com/billatr0n/microservices-cloud-config)
+- Download and run locally this  [server](https://github.com/geekOramon/configuration-service) and fire it up using the instuctions on the repository.
+It points to these repos defined in the server  [git config repo](https://github.com/geekOramon/time-service-config-dev)

 ### Instructions for running with virtualenv
 - download the code in a directory you like